 That December of my junior year, my first love, Jon, came home on extended holiday break from his freshman year at college in Vermont.
 With my consent, Jon set up a meeting for the two of us with BHHS assistant-principal, Mr. L, who’d supported his own accelerated leap to university the year before.
-The purpose of said meeting was to map out my exit from high school, without returning to a classroom at BHHS as a senior—presumably, so I could rejoin Jon on the East Coast.
+The purpose was to map out my exit from high school, without returning to BHHS as a senior… so I’d be free to rejoin Jon on the East Coast.
 We left Mr. L’s office on a handshake with a plan, mission accomplished.

 My relationship with Jon ended abruptly a couple months later.
-Still, I went ahead with Part A of the Plan, completing the required summer school and correspondence courses by mail.
+I didn’t know what hit me.
+Then went ahead with Part A of the Plan anyway, completing my summer school and correspondence courses.

-In September, I called to check in with Mr. L, only to learn that he was no longer with the school.
-It was duly reported to me that Mr. L had been contacted, but recalled neither our meeting nor any agreement concerning me.
+In September, I called to check in with Mr. L, to find out he was no longer with the school.
+It was duly reported that Mr. L had been contacted, but recalled neither our meeting nor any agreement concerning me.
 It was strongly suggested that I get my ass back into class pronto.
 My correspondence courses might not even count on my transcript.
 (Now seems a perfect time to mention that Mr. L’s full name was “Lynch”.)

 Well.
 Neither of my parents had been particularly invested in my plan to graduate early, or what motivated it, if they’d even understood.
-Still, I had given them a thorough debrief of my meeting with Mr. Lynch, and they knew I wasn’t inclined to exaggerate or lie.
+But I’d given them a thorough debrief of my meeting with Mr. Lynch.
+They knew I wasn’t inclined to exaggerate or lie.
 And, if there was one thing my father, Doug, hated more than a man who didn’t keep his promises, it was School.

-My dad had struggled miserably throughout school (in the Jurassic years before learning disability testing) and, could he ever hold a grudge!
+My dad had struggled miserably throughout school (before learning disability testing) and, could he ever hold a grudge.
 He polished up and brandished that grudge as a formidable weapon.
-I barely recall what transpired in our meeting with the district superintendent, Dr. Kenneth Peters, but when we emerged a short time later a compromise had been painlessly struck, no doubt, to get Dad the Hell out of that poor man’s office.
-I’d missed the first month, but if I returned to attend school until Christmas break, I would get my diploma.
+I barely remember our meeting with the district superintendent, Dr. Kenneth Peters.
+Except when we emerged a compromise had been painlessly struck… no doubt, to get Dad the Hell out of that poor man’s office.
+I’d missed the first month, but if I attended school until Christmas break, I would get my diploma.
 And so I did, the following June, courtesy of the US Postal Service.
-I’d never have dared to take on the BH School District on my own, but my Dad had my back on this one.
+I’d never have dared to take on the School District on my own, but Dad backed me up.

 I returned in time to make an appearance in the class portrait on the high school lawn, but am otherwise entirely absent from the senior yearbook.
 In this veritable sea of kids, I manage to look quite alone.
 My body was roaming the halls, but my head was somewhere in a land far, far away.

-But, as the years have passed I’ve wondered — if I could time-travel back, would I return to graduate from itty bitty Oakwood?
-It had taken a few months to acclimate and build friendships, but I was much happier there and my parents could have managed it.
-Or, would I march fearlessly back into public school, committed to work harder at connecting with broader opportunities and more potentially awesome friends?
+I’ve since wondered… if I could go back in time, would I return to graduate from tiny, intimate Oakwood?
+It’d taken a few months to acclimate and make friends, but I was happier there.
+And my parents could have managed it.
+OR, would I march fearlessly back into public school, committed to work harder at connecting with broader opportunities and more potentially awesome friends?

 Then again, if my parents hadn’t trusted that I actually knew what I was doing (I didn’t), I might not have been on a flight to Europe the week that my BHHS peers graduated and stayed for 15 months.
-And, that year + turned out to be an amazing experience, one which I wouldn’t trade for anything.
+It was a life changing experience, which I wouldn’t trade for anything.

 Could I have missed something in that long-ago meeting with Mr. Lynch?
 Possibly.
 Could Mr. Lynch’s brain truly have clicked the “delete” button on our meeting?
 Hell, yeah.
 Six months had passed and he saw countless students.
 So, to Mr. Lynch I say, All is forgiven.
 And, thank you for teaching me this valuable lesson so early in life: Document.
 Every.
 Damn.
 Thing.